distillpub/post--deconv-checkerboard/index.md

 Both deconvolution and the different resize-convolution approaches are linear operations, and can be interpreted as matrices.
 This a helpful way to see the differences between them.
-Where deconvolution has a unique entries for each output window, resize-convolution is implicitly weight-tying in a way that discourages high frequency artifacts.
+Where deconvolution has a unique entry for each output window, resize-convolution is implicitly weight-tying in a way that discourages high frequency artifacts.

 We've had our best results with nearest-neighbor interpolation, and had difficulty making bilinear resize work.
-This may simply mean that, for our models, the nearest-neighbor happened to works well with hyper-parameters optimized for deconvolution.
+This may simply mean that, for our models, the nearest-neighbor happened to work well with hyper-parameters optimized for deconvolution.
 It might also point at trickier issues with naively using bilinear interpolation, where it resists high-frequency image features too strongly.
 We don't necessarily think that either approach is the final solution to upsampling, but they do fix the checkerboard artifacts.